applicaster/developer.applicaster.com/book/getting-started/zapp-plugins.md

 **2. Publish to Zapp**

-Each plugin should be pushed to its own git repository and deployed (preferably by CI) to a dependancy manager; CocoaPods for [iOS](/getting-started/ios-podspec.md), Maven for [Android](/getting-started/set-up-bintray-and-circle-ci.md), and NPM for React-Native and Datasource providers.
+Each plugin should be pushed to its own git repository and deployed (preferably by CI) to a dependency manager; CocoaPods for [iOS](/getting-started/ios-podspec.md), Maven for [Android](/getting-started/set-up-bintray-and-circle-ci.md), and NPM for React-Native and Datasource providers.

 Then publish the [Zapp plugin manifest](/zappifest/plugins-manifest-format.md) (zappifest), which is a JSON that declares the plugin getaways (Class name, Pod/Maven/NPM, and more) and enables the plugin developer to add custom plugin configuration fields in Zapp.
 You can do it easliy by using the [zappifest cli](https://github.com/applicaster/zappifest).